⌘K

 Practice tips

-B Locrian appears throughout locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+B Locrian appears throughout locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory. shows up in metal and avant-garde jazz.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with B Locrian, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with B Locrian and are a natural next step in your study.